-HOLLY L. DAMICO; M.S., CCC-SLP; Idaho State University, 1992 DIANE WHITTINGTON; M.A., CCC-SLP, Bowling Green State University, 1974
+JULIE ANDRIES; M.Ed., CCC-SLP, Southeastern Louisiana University, 1986 HOLLY L. DAMICO; M.S., CCC-SLP; Idaho State University, 1992 DIANE WHITTINGTON; M.A., CCC-SLP, Bowling Green State University, 1974

-- 101. MANUAL COMMUNICATION I. (3, 0, 3).
-Signing in exact English as a beginning level sign language course in manual communication. - 102.
-MANUAL COMMUNICATION II.
+101. MANUAL COMMUNICATION I. (3, 0, 3).
+Signing in exact English as a beginning level sign language course in manual communication.

+102. MANUAL COMMUNICATION II.
 (3, 0, 3).
 Signing in exact English as a beginning level course in manual communication.
-Prereq: CODI 101 or permission of Department Head. - 118.
-INTRODUCTION TO COMMUNICATIVE DISORDERS.
+Prereq: CODI 101 or permission of Department Head.

+118. INTRODUCTION TO COMMUNICATIVE DISORDERS.
 (3, 0, 3).
 History of the profession.
-A study of disorders of speech, language and hearing, including etiology, diagnosis and management. - 219.
-ANATOMY AND PHYSIOLOGY OF THE SPEECH AND HEARING MECHANISM.
+Study of disorders of speech, language and hearing, including etiology, diagnosis and management.

+219. ANATOMY AND PHYSIOLOGY OF THE SPEECH AND HEARING MECHANISM.
 (3, 0, 3).
-An intensive study of the structural anatomy and physiology of the human communicative system. - 220.
-PHONETICS.
+Intensive study of the structural anatomy and physiology of the human communicative system.

+220. PHONETICS.
 (3, 0, 3).
-Study of and training in the use of the International Phonetic Alphabet; transcription of the English language and analysis of the phonetic structure of human speech. - 221.
-INTRODUCTION TO COMMUNICATIVE SCIENCE.
+Study of and training in the use of the International Phonetic Alphabet; transcription of the English language and analysis of the phonetic structure of human speech.

+221. INTRODUCTION TO COMMUNICATIVE SCIENCE.
 (3, 0, 3).
-An introduction to the study of the acoustic speech signal and the physiological aspects of how that signal is produced; introduction to laboratory instrumentation used in speech and hearing research.
-Prereq: CODI 219 or permission of instructor. - 274.
-NORMAL SPEECH AND LANGUAGE DEVELOPMENT.
+Introduction to the study of the acoustic speech signal and the physiological aspects of how that signal is produced; introduction to laboratory instrumentation used in speech and hearing research.
+Coreq: CODI 219 or permission of instructor.

+274. NORMAL SPEECH AND LANGUAGE DEVELOPMENT.
 (3, 0, 3).
 Intensive study of linguistic processes in the normal child; quantitative and qualitative methodologies for studying speech and language development.

-Prereq: CODI 220, ENGL 351, or permission of instructor. - 302.
-DIRECTED CLINICAL OBSERVATION.
+302. DIRECTED CLINICAL OBSERVATION.
 (3, 0, 3).
 Supervised observation of a client in the clinical setting.
 Includes instruction in clinical methods and documentation of intervention results.
-Prereq: CODI 274, CODI 323 or 384, upper division, and a GPA of 2.5 overall or 3.0 in the major.
-Restr: CODI majors only. - 310.
-ANALYSIS OF SOCIAL ACTION.
+Prereq: CODI 274, CODI 323 or 384.
+Restr: Upper division, and a GPA of 2.5 overall or 3.0 in the major.
+CODI majors only.

+310. ANALYSIS OF SOCIAL ACTION.
 (3, 0, 3).
 Study and observation of linguistic, gestural and interactional strategies used in human communication.
 Focus is on discovery procedures and analyses that allow a view of authentic social activity.
-Supervised direct observations required. - 320.
-COMMUNICATIVE DISORDERS SURVEY.
+Supervised direct observations required.

+320. COMMUNICATIVE DISORDERS SURVEY.
 (3, 0, 3).
-An overview of communicative disorders in children and adults with emphasis on the recognition of speech, language and hearing problems in the classroom and related settings. - 323.
-DISORDERS OF ARTICULATION AND PHONOLOGY.
+Overview of communicative disorders in children and adults with emphasis on the recognition of speech, language and hearing problems in the classroom and related settings.

+323. DISORDERS OF ARTICULATION AND PHONOLOGY.
 (3, 0, 3).
-A study of methods and procedures for identification, evaluation and management of functional and organically-based articulatory disorders in children and adults.
-Prereq: CODI 118, 220, upper division, and a GPA of 2.5 overall or 3.0 in the major.
-Restr: CODI or Speech, Language, Hearing Specialist majors only. - 382.
-AUDIOLOGY.
+Study of methods and procedures for identification, evaluation and management of functional and organically-based articulatory disorders in children and adults.
+Prereq: CODI 118, 220.
+Restr: upper division, and a GPA of 2.5 overall or 3.0 in the major.
+CODI or Speech, Language, Hearing Specialist majors only.

+382. AUDIOLOGY.
 I (3, 0, 3).
 Includes study of the anatomy, physiology and pathologies of the auditory system; theories of hearing, methodology of hearing testing.
-Prereq: CODI 219, 221, upper division, and a GPA of 2.5 overall or 3.0 in the major. - 384.
-LANGUAGE PATHOLOGY IN CHILDREN.
+Prereq: CODI 219, 221.
+Restr: Upper division, and a GPA of 2.5 overall or 3.0 in the major.

+384. LANGUAGE PATHOLOGY IN CHILDREN.
 (3, 0, 3).
-A clinical study of language development and disorders in children with emphasis on pathology, evaluation, and management.
-Prereq: CODI 219, 274, upper division, and a GPA of 2.5 overall or 3.0 in the major.
-Restr: CODI or Speech, Language, Hearing Specialist majors only.
+Clinical study of language development and disorders in children with emphasis on pathology, evaluation, and management.
+Prereq: CODI 219, 274.
+Restr: upper division, and a GPA of 2.5 overall or 3.0 in the major.
+CODI or Speech, Language, Hearing Specialist majors only.

 386. AUDIOLOGY II.
 (3, 0, 3).
 Emphasis on auditory and visual perception of speech by the hearing impaired; educational methods for hearing impaired children; speech and language characteristics of the hearing impaired; and introduction to hearing aid characteristics and performance.
-Prereq: CODI 382, upper division, and a GPA of 2.5 overall or 3.0 in the major.
-Restr: CODI majors only.
+Prereq: CODI 382.
+Restr: Upper division, and a GPA of 2.5 overall or 3.0 in the major.
+CODI majors only.